davide-bergamasco/dncs-lab/README.md

 This machine is running a docker image that implements a web server.
 With few commands we can set this up:

 The first two lines after `#web server configuration` are used to install Docker.
-With `sudo docker pull dustnic82/nginx-test` we download the docker image from the docker repository and with `sudo docker run -d -p 80:80 dustnic82/nginx-test` we run this image, the option -d and -p are respectively used for running the container in background and we are mapping the port number 80 of the container to the same port number on our localhost.
+With `sudo docker pull dustnic82/nginx-test` we download the docker image from the docker repository and with `sudo docker run -d -p 80:80 dustnic82/nginx-test` we run this image, the option -d and -p are respectively used for running the container in background and mapping the port number 80 of the container to the same port number on our localhost.

 ### switch